dhis2/dhis2-releases/roadmap/tracker.md

     -   UI support for detecting and merging duplicates - simple/automatic cases
         -   Making use of the deduplication capabilities added to the back end in 2.37

--   Plugin framework
+-   Extensibility

-    -   Enabling the easier introduction of external applications and widgets
+    -   Plugins: Enabling the easier introduction of external applications and widgets
     -   Allow reuse of self-contained tracker components in other apps

 -   Stability and performance